Moult/tmp-ids-spec/developer-guide.md

 An IDS file is simply an XML file, with its schema defined in XSD.
 You may open any existing IDS file and inspect its contents to get a feel for how an IDS is structured.

 An IDS is considered valid if it passes the XSD-based validation check.
-All sample IDS files available in the buildingSMART directory of public IDS templates are guaranteed to be valid and you must be able to read them
+All sample IDS files available in the buildingSMART directory of public IDS templates are guaranteed to be valid.

  - [Download the latest IDS v0.6 XSD schema](https://github.com/buildingSMART/IDS/blob/master/Development/0.6/ids_06.xsd)
  - [Download sample IDS files from the directory of public IDS templates](todo)